CiscoDevNet/terraform-provider-aci/website/docs/r/local_user.html.markdown

 - `otpenable` - (Optional) flag to enable OTP for the user.
 Allowed values: "yes", "no".
 Default value is "no".
 - `otpkey` - (Optional) OTP-key for object user.
 Default value is "DISABLEDDISABLED".
 - `phone` - (Optional) Phone number of the local user.
-- `pwd` - (Optional) System user password
+- `pwd` - (Optional) System user password.
-- `pwd_life_time` - (Optional) The lifetime of the local user password.Allowed values are in range of 0-3650.
+- `pwd_life_time` - (Optional) The lifetime of the local user password.
+Allowed values are in range of 0-3650.
 Default value is "0".
 - `pwd_update_required` - (Optional) A boolean value indicating whether this account needs password update.
 Allowed values: "yes", "no".
 Default value is "no".
 - `rbac_string` - (Optional) RBAC-string of the local user.
 - `unix_user_id` - (Optional) The UNIX identifier of the local user.